 One of our foundational tasks is caring for the risk associated with changes in upstream data from source systems.
 For example, what should happen when Google or Facebook add or remove columns in their data feeds?
-Should the pipeline for that data "fail" gracefully, or should it adapt in real-time to the changes?
+Should the pipeline for that data "fail" gracefully, or should it adapt to the changes in real-time?

 Since our goal is to ensure continuous operation of data pipelines, you need a data catalog to keep track of these changes, especially with a data lake.
 The Openbridge system is designed to adapt and adjust dynamically to changes it detects from various data sources in creating a robust data catalog.